Amsterdam-AI-Team/PointCloud_Tree_Modelling/README.md

 ## Project Goal

-The goal of this project is to automatically extract various features such as height, width, lowest branch, and other characteristics in point clouds.
-This information can be of value for tree health research and more.
-One of the main challenges in this project are overlapping trees, since it is difficult to distinguish in 3D point clouds which part belongs to which tree.
-Moreover, the sparsity and non-uniform density of typical point clouds makes robust methods difficult.
+The goal of this project is to automatically extract various features such as height, width, volume, and other characteristics of trees from point clouds.
+One of the main challenges in this project is the sparsity and non-uniform density of tree point clouds.
+This project provides an analysis for multiple data sources.

-The first solution we provide is a pipeline that extracts various features from a **stand alone tree**.
+The first solution we provide is a pipeline that extracts various features from a **stand alone trees**.
 The input of this pipeline is a fully segmentated tree and produces a list of computed characteristics of the tree.
 These characteristics can be used for research or other purposes.

 An example of a volume estimation for a given point cloud tree:
 ![convex_hull.png](./imgs/crown_mesh_comparison.png)